 That we must bind thee down and clench thy fetters here?”

-In the third stanza the speaker begins by asking that God forgive him what he said next.
-He is telling this tale from some future point and is now able to see that he said was wrong.
+In the third stanza of ‘The Prisoner,’ the speaker begins by asking that God forgive him what he said next.
+He is telling this tale from some future point and is now able to see what he said was wrong.